-- Some artefacts can help you regenerat used command points.
+- Some factions, units or artefact abilities can help you generate extra command points.

 How are Age of Sigmar command points different from 40k command points?

-- AoS command points can only be spend on command abilities.
-40k command points can be spend on strategems.
-Strategems can be used for many different things, and are not bound be characters.
+- AoS command points can only be spent on command abilities.
+40k command points can be spent on stratagems.
+Stratagems can be used for many different things, and are not bound to characters.

 - 40k generates command points differently than AoS.
 In 40k, it is mainly provided by army composition and some heroes also give extra command points.